Diana Zuckerman, Ph.D., Cancer Prevention and Treatment Fund: updated December 23, 2020.

 People who experience mild symptoms can usually stay home and will recover in about 2 weeks.
 Do not just show up at the doctor’s office with symptoms: Call them first so you have tell them about your symptoms and any other health problems so that they can help decide what to do.
 If you do become sick, you can take the following steps to protect others:

 - Stay home, unless you need essential medical care

 - Wear a facemask when you are near others.
 (People caring for you should also wear a facemask).

 - Stay away from others in your home as much as possible

 - Cover your mouth and nose when you cough or sneeze, properly dispose of tissues, and wash your hands

 If you were not tested for COVID-19, you should follow those steps until at least one or two weeks have passed since you first noticed symptoms or your fever or other symptoms go away for 3 full days without medicine.
 If you have been diagnosed with COVID-19 based on test results, you should follow those same steps until you have 2 negative test results taken 24-hours apart, and your symptoms improve.

 What if my other scheduled medical treatment is delayed?

-We are here to help by answering your questions.
+And we are here to help by answering your questions.
 We do not provide medical care.
-If you have questions contact email@example.com and we’ll get back to you as soon as possible.
+If you have questions contact firstname.lastname@example.org and we’ll get back to you as soon as possible.